SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 In addition to these safeguards, the macro's author is responsible for not reading or modifying anything outside of the macro's inputs.
-For example, a macro's expansion can't depend on the current time of day.
+For example, a macro's expansion must not depend on the current time of day.

 The implementation of `#fourCharacterCode` generates a new AST containing the expanded code.